-As an artist, NEC’s piano faculty will educate you as a performer of works past, present, and future.
+NEC’s piano faculty will give you the skills to develop your artistic potential to the fullest as a performer of works past, present, and future.

 Our students and graduates have won top prizes in the world’s most prestigious competitions (Queen Elisabeth, Tchaikovsky, Leeds, Rubinstein, Cliburn, Liszt, Dublin, Busoni, Kapell, Gilmore, Young Concert Artists), and are trained to meet the highest international standards of piano playing and music making.